StellarSand/privacy-settings/Privacy Settings/Google-Account.md

 Once the above step is completed,
 - Authenticator app: Set Up > Next > Scan the barcode using an authenticator app > Enter 6 digit code > Verify

-NOTE 1: Don't use Google Authenticator as mentioned there.
+> :information_source: **NOTE 1**: Don't use Google Authenticator as mentioned there.
 Instead use a privacy respecting authenticator app.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).
+>

-NOTE 2: The backup codes downloaded in the first step is required to login, if 2FA method is lost, broken or unavailable.
+> :information_source: **NOTE 2**: The backup codes downloaded in the first step is required to login, if 2FA method is lost, broken or unavailable.
 Keep these codes somewhere safe, to prevent loss or unauthorized access.
 They can be stored in a password manager, in an encrypted note, or write them down somewhere safe.

 #### Your devices
 - Manage all devices > Remove any device you don't use anymore